yugabyte/yugabyte-db/docs/content/api/redis/hmget.md

 ## SYNOPSIS
 <b>`HMGET key field [field ...]`</b><br>
-This command is to fetch one or more values for the given fields of the hash that is associated with the given `key`.
+This command fetches one or more values for the given fields of the hash that is associated with the given `key`.

 <li>For every given `field`, (null) is returned if either `key` or `field` does not exist.</li>
 <li>If `key` is associated with a non-hash data, an error is raised.</li>